-1. Remove the cover plate that protects the CPU#1 socket: press the load lever to release the load plate, which covers the CPU socket, from its locked position.
+- 1. Remove the cover plate that protects the CPU#1 socket: press the load lever to release the load plate, which covers the CPU socket, from its locked position. - 2.
+Gently lift the load lever to open the load plate.
+Remove the plastic cover plate.

-Figure 3-2.
+Figure 3-1.
 Removing the Processor Cover Plate